How to Close Every SEO Proposal You Send

 Our proposals usually contain boilerplate goals that we tweak depending on the pitch.

-Pitch your solutions
+Propose your solutions

 The first half of the proposal was spent speaking to the prospect about issues, goals and strategy.
 This section will focus on how our services can fix those issues and increase their organic traffic.